6 Artist Resources for Animal Skulls and Bones

 An ethical replica skull resource for my UK friends.

-Sarah crafts the most beautiful and stunningly detailed hand crafted resin replicas that she cases from real skulls.
+Sarah crafts the most beautiful and stunningly detailed hand crafted resin replicas that she casts from real skulls.

 She’s located in the Scottish Highlands.
 I mean c’mon, how cool is that.